wix-incubator/wix-rest-docs/guides/Errors.md

 }
 ```
 ## System errors
-A system error occurs there's an exeption in the system, server is down, or some dependent service or database is down.
+A system error occurs when there's an exception in the system, server is down, or some dependent service or database is down.
 These errors are sent empty by design.

 ### Example